yuvalherziger/tomodo/README.md

 tomodo provision atlas
 ```

-Take a look at the `provision` command's help page to read the full set of options
+Take a look at each `provision` command's help page to read the full set of options
 with `tomodo provision --help`.

 ```